Kurento/kurento/source/user/troubleshooting.rst

 ``GStreamer-CRITICAL`` messages in the log
 ------------------------------------------

-GLib and GStreamer are libraries that use a lot of internal ``assert()`` functions to check for valid conditions whenever a function is called.
-Normally, these are meant to catch programming bugs in their own source code; when (if) any of these checks fail, a warning message is printed to the logs.
-The media server won't be brought down in this situation, but a bug in any of Kurento's underlying 3rd-party libraries will have an adverse effect on Kurento itself sooner or later.
-So, it's in our best interest to watch out for these.
-Report them to us if you see any! ;-)
+GLib and GStreamer use a lot of internal ``assert()`` calls, to catch bugs in their own source code.
+When an assertion fails, a warning message is printed to the logs and the program continues running.
+Not crashing is good, of course, but Kurento hitting bugs of an underlying library will cause problems, sooner or later.

+So, it's in our best interest to watch out for these warnings.
+Report them to us if you see any in your logs! ;-)

 Here are a couple examples of such messages:

 .. code-block:: text

-   (kurento-media-server:4619): GStreamer-CRITICAL **: gst_element_query: assertion 'GST_IS_ELEMENT (element)' failed
+   (kurento-media-server:4619): GStreamer-CRITICAL **:
+       gst_element_query: assertion 'GST_IS_ELEMENT (element)' failed

 .. code-block:: text

-   (kurento-media-server:15636): GLib-CRITICAL **: g_error_free: assertion 'error != NULL' failed
+   (kurento-media-server:15636): GLib-CRITICAL **:
+       g_error_free: assertion 'error != NULL' failed

-The problem of these messages is that they don't really provide much information about *how* the error happens, of *where*.
-To find out, we'll need you to run KMS under a debug session.
-Please, follow the instructions here :ref:`dev-gdb`, to get a **backtrace** from the *GStreamer-CRITICAL* error.
+These warnings don't really provide much debug information.
+To find out more, we'll need you to run KMS under a debug session.
+Please, follow the instructions here :ref:`dev-gdb`, to get a **backtrace** from the "*GStreamer-CRITICAL*" error.